natritmeyer/yarjuf/README.md

 I've never found a gem that can be relied on to generate JUnit output from [RSpec](https://www.relishapp.com/rspec/rspec-core/docs).
 Previously, I'd cobbled together a [formatter](http://www.natontesting.com/2012/05/25/rspec-junit-formatter-for-jenkins/) that worked for me for a couple of years and seems to have proved useful to others.
-But it was a hack and thought I'd rewrite it and make it distributable as a gem.
+But it was a hack and thought I'd rewrite it, make it conform to the JUnit format spec a bit better, and make it distributable as a gem.
 Thus: [yet-another-rspec-junit-formatter](https://github.com/natritmeyer/yarjuf)

 ## Installation